matlab-deep-learning/pix2pix/README.md

 # pix2pix - Image to Image Translation Using Generative Adversarial Networks

-This respository contains MATLAB code to implement the pix2pix image to image tranlsation method described in the paper by [Isola et al. *Image-to-Image Translation with Conditional Adversarial Nets*](https://phillipi.github.io/pix2pix/).
+This repository contains MATLAB code to implement the pix2pix image to image translation method described in the paper by [Isola et al. *Image-to-Image Translation with Conditional Adversarial Nets*](https://phillipi.github.io/pix2pix/).

 - [Before you begin](#before-you-begin)
 - [Getting started](#getting-started)